 Once more he sought his charioteer, Channa, but not his royal chariot.
-"Saddle methe horseKantaka," he said.
+"Saddle methe horse Kantaka," he said.
 And he rode forth, a pilgrim under the midnight skies, flaming with portentous meteors, never to rest until he had found deliverance and a new faith for himself and his people.

 After all he mused, were not the times ripe?
 What had the Brahmans done with their prayers and sacrifices?
 They had enriched themselves, but the people were more wretched than ever.
 Another path must be found.
 As he went through the forest the bright legions of the invisables bent to see.
-They well knew who rode through the night.
-They beheld io him Siddartha, the last incarnation of a long line of Buddhas, manifestations of God under the limitations of humanity- the Stainless One was when their young teacher-he was about to reveal himself afresh, to a thirty-five-suddenly declared against a sin-stained world.
+They well knew who rode too be a corpse?"
+"My Lord, all must through the night.
+They beheld io die."
+"Drive back, Channa, what him Siddartha, the last incarnation have I to do with pleasure since all of a long line of Buddhas, manifestations of God under the limitations of humanity-the Stainless One was when their young teacher-he was about to reveal himself afresh, to a thirty-five-suddenly declared against a sin-stained world.
 He who was the asceticism.
 "Freedom of soul," said "essence of wisdom and truth," the he, "does not after all lie that "healer of pain and disease," who way;" and to their astonishment, he "delighted in the happiness of his began to eat and drink freely.
-The creatures," the form of all things, yet five still wedded to the old system, called formless, the way and the life-now him in so many words a gluttonous again took form and became incarnate, at once human and divine, to be adored by-and-by by countless millions of the human race as the last and bestbeloved manifestation of Deity, the light unapproachable.
+The creatures," the form of all things, yet five still wedded to the old system, called formless, the way and the life-now him in so many words a gluttonous again took form and became incarnate, man and a wine-bibber, and left him in at once human and divine, to be disgust.
+But Siddartha lifted up his adored by-and-by by countless millions eves and saw the flowers of the field of the human race as the last and best- arrayed in more than the glory of beloved manifestation of Deity, the earthly potentates, the bright birds of light unapproachable.

-To this day the language of the most ancient Buddhist liturgy used by the Ceylonese priests runs thus: "I worship continually the Buddhas of the ages that are past."
+most ancient Buddhist liturgy used by a love unseen though felt, healer of the Ceylonese priests runs thus: "I pain and grief, "delighting in the hapworship continually the Buddhas of piness (not the torture) of all sentient the ages that are past."

-Thirty-six miles from the royal city Siddartha-Buddha reigned in his steed and dismounted.
-He was still a learner and as later Jesus came to John, so Siddartha at once sought ont Arata, the wisest of the Brahmans, He would drink at the fountain head.
-He found the sage in the midst of his at the plain living, the high thinking three hundred disciples.
-He listened to --minimizing the necessaries and abolthe ascetic principles, and marked the ishing the luxuries of life. rigorous discipline.
-"But!" he exclaimed, "your doctrine does not set named Sonjata, with ten of her companmen's spirits free, nor does the practice ions had for some time been in the habit of it heal their bodily woes.
-I must of bringing him scraps of food and such labor to complete this doctrine, rags of raiment as he would accept; in-Poverty and the control of the desires deed, he seems to have required but little -that will indeed set men free.
-This of either, for at this time he sat crossneeds further reflection."
+Thirty-six miles from the royal city Siddartha-Buddha reigned in his steed | fect way, the Supreme Good, did not and dismounted.
+He was still a learner and as later Jesus came to John, so merely ceased to follow it as an end, Siddartha at once sought out Arata, and began to use it only as a means to the wisest of the Brahmans.
+He control the senses, to stimulate would drink at the fountain head. thought, to purify desire He aimed He found the sage in the midst of his at the plain living, the high thinking three hundred disciples.
+He listened to -minimizing the necessaries and abolthe ascetic principles, and marked the rigorous discipline.
+"But!" he ex-claimed, "your doctrine does not set men's spirits free, nor does the practice of it heal their bodily woes.
+I must labor to complete this doctrine.
+I the desires deed, he seems to have required but little -that will indeed set men free.
+This of either, for at this time he sat crossneeds further reflection.'